Ethkoh/Notes/datacamp_python.md

 # Display df sorted by cluster label
 print(df.sort_values('labels'))
 ```
-### other unsupervised learning techniques
+### Visualization with hierarchical clustering and t-SNE
-"t-SNE" : Creates a 2D map of a dataset
+"t-SNE" : Creates a 2D map of a dataset. maps the data samples into 2d space so that the proximity of the samples to one another can be visualized.
-"Hierarchical clustering"
+"Hierarchical clustering": merges the data samples into ever-coarser clusters, yielding a tree visualization of the resulting cluster hierarchy.

 ### Dendrogram
 tree-like diagram visualization of hierarchical clustering